Homicide investigated after 2 found dead in central Las Vegas house fire

 While checking the house, investigators found a man and a woman in their mid-50s in a bedroom, and both had been shot, according to Homicide Lt.
 Ray Spencer.
 Metropolitan Police Department homicide detectives were called to the scene, Spencer added.

-As of midnight, police still had not been able to get inside the house to continue their investigation due to a pending search warrant.
+As of midnight, police still had not been able to get inside the house to continue their investigation because of a pending search warrant.

 Spencer said police believe the couple were the only occupants of the house.
 Police do not believe there are any outstanding suspects.